webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 {{{example url="../webgpu-cube.html"}}}

-Another important thing to notice, We're issue instructions to something referred to as the `device.queue`.
+Another important thing to notice, We're issuing instructions to something referred to as the `device.queue`.
 Notice that when we uploaded the values for the uniforms we called `device.queue.writeBuffer` and then when we created a command encoder and submitted it with `device.queue.submit`.
 That should